UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 Acceptance Tests

-* Site or Location admin navigates to an idea admin's settings page
+* Site or Location admin navigates to a site/location admin's settings page
-* Admin can edit the content of a specific page
+* Admin can edit, add, or delete the content of a specific page such as FAQ, Contact Site/Location Owners, About, and Splash pages
+* Resulting pages are updated, deleted, or added successfully
+* If the operation is cancelled, no changes are reflected
 ```

 <a name="add-location-admin"></a>